Pratik280/pratik280.github.io/src/content/blog/06-building-multi-page-signup-login-react-native-app-part-2/index.md

 ### Text inputs

-Creating a text input for First Name.
+Creating a text input for `First Name`.
 We will use `useState` hook which is a built-in hook in React/Reat-Native that allows functional components to have state variables and update them.
 It takes an initial value and returns an array with two elements: the current state value and a function to update it.
 This means that you can update the data within your component and React will automatically re-render the component to reflect the changes.

 `pages/Signup.tsx`